CODES-group/opyrability/paper/paper.md

 and define a metric called the *operability index (OI)*.
 The OI, a measure conceptualized to quantify achievability of nonlinear processes [@vinson00], is independent of the control strategy and inventory control layer [@vinson02].
 In addition, it allows for efficient ranking of competing designs and/or control structures [@lima10b] and enables the systematic assessment of operability characteristics under disturbances.
 Hence, process operability is formalized as a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.

-To achieve the systematic assessment design and control objectives simultaneously, process operability is based on the definition of *operability sets*.
+To achieve the systematic assessment of design and control objectives simultaneously, process operability is based on the definition of *operability sets*.
 These are spaces in the cartesian system that are defined with respect to the available inputs of a given process, their respective achievable outputs, the desired regions of operation in the input and output spaces and lastly, any expected disturbances that may be present.
 The thorough definitions of these spaces are readily available in the literature [@gazzaneo20], as well as in our [documentation](https://codes-group.github.io/opyrability/operability_overview.html).